-Pre-Departure Orientation Webinars are presented by IIE and EducationUSA and took place in February 2014.
-They presented information related to students' entry to the US, and provided instructions relevant to the students' arrival at their schools.
+Pre-Departure Orientation Webinars are presented by IIE and EducationUSA and will take place on July 22-25, 2014.
+They present information related to students' entry to the US, and provide instructions relevant to the students' arrival at their schools.

-Welcome Orientation Webinars will take place in March 2014 and provide information on BSMP program policies in order to help students understand and benefit most from their scholarships.
+Welcome Orientation Webinars took place on Monday, June 30, 2014, and provided information on BSMP policies in order to help students understand and benefit most from their scholarships.

 Pre-Departure Orientation Webinar Registration Links

-All Group B2 - Call 143 students were required to attend a Pre-Departure Orientation Webinar in February 2014.
-All four sessions have concluded - thank you for participating.
+All Group 3 - Call 156 students must attend a Pre-Departure Orientation Webinar in July 2014.
+The slides for the presentation are available.

 Welcome Orientation Webinar Registration Links

 All students who will arrive at their host institutions in summer 2014 for their pre-academic (or short term English) program were required to attend a Welcome Webinar on Monday, June 30, 2014.

 The slides for the presentation from Monday, June 30, 2014 are available.